GDQuest/website/content/unique-pages/start-here.md

 Do you want to **become a game developer**?
 You came to the right place!

-At GDQuest, we teach you **game creation with free software**.
-With us, you will learn the ins and outs of the Godot game engine.
+At GDQuest, we teach you **game creation with the free and open-source game engine [Godot](https://godotengine.org/)**.

+With us, you will learn the ins and outs of this feature-packed 2D and 3D game engine.
+We have the largest base of resources and tutorials for Godot.

 This page is here to get you started with the tutorials that **best fit your needs**.
-The guides below are completely free, curated learning paths.
+The guides below are completely free and curated learning paths.

 <div class="content-grid">
 <div class="item">